How to Perform Decision Tree Analysis

 Decision tree analysis examples

 But when it comes to complex, costly decisions that may have significant consequences for your business, decision trees help you visualize every possible outcome of your choices.
-Proper visualization gives you much better visibility into not just what the “best” decision might be, but also what the second, third, and fourth best outcomes are, for example.
+Proper visualization and data model methods give you much better visibility into not just what the “best” decision might be, but also what the second, third, and fourth best work outcomes are.